trevorkwan/trevor77/about.md

 permalink: /about/
 ---

-lalala
+Hi, I'm Trevor and I like to post about music!

 ### More Information

-I like to post about singers.
+Today's feature singer is James Arthur

 ### Contact me